 Obstetric care begins when you learn you’re pregnant and continues to protect the health of you and your baby throughout your pregnancy, during delivery, and as you recover following childbirth.
 You can count on the experienced team at North County Women’s Specialists to provide all the medical support and education you need, whether you have questions about anything from weight gain to morning sickness.
-To verify your pregnancy and due date, schedule an appointment online or call the office in Escondido, California.
+To verify your pregnancy and due date, schedule an appointment online or call our office in Escondido or San Marcos, California.

 Obstetric or prenatal care follows a regular schedule.
 For most women, prenatal appointments are scheduled:

 If you have a high-risk pregnancy, your doctor may recommend more frequent prenatal appointments.

 Your prenatal care at North County Women’s Specialists is comprehensive, including genetic screening, ultrasound, food safety precautions, weight gain, and nutrition guidelines, and routine lab tests to check for health problems that affect you and your baby.

 When might I need a cesarean section (C-section)?

 A vaginal delivery is preferred because it’s usually safer and offers health benefits for the baby.
 For example, healthy microbes are passed onto your baby during a vaginal delivery and compression in the birth canal prepares your baby’s lungs for breathing.